ADAMSINSUAT/Projects/README.md

   Displays:
-  *APIDisplay.js - This is where the data pulled from the getDataAPI's reducer: getAllUserQuery, will be displayed.
+  * APIDisplay.js - This is where the data pulled from the getDataAPI's reducer: getAllUserQuery, will be displayed.

-    variables:

       This is the state selector for retrieving the data from the userData state from the userData slice. let getUsers = useSelector(state => state.user.userData);